hrushikesh-deshpande01/virtualMachineReservationSystem/README.md

 ## Description
 A cloud vm pool reservation system miminc using flask,sqlalchemy and sqllite.
-Users can checkout out VM as per need basis and checkin back to VM pool.
+Users can checkout VM as per need basis and checkin back to VM pool.
-Admin users can add users delete users and VM,also they can resize the VM pool size.
+Admin users can add users ,delete users and delete VM,also they can resize the VM pool size.
-To keep things simple system is uses simple authentication system of password authetication on  methods POST,DELETE and PATCH.
+To keep things simple, system uses simple authentication system using passwords for methods POST,DELETE and PATCH.
-All get mehods are unautheticated.
+All get mehods are unauthenticated.

 ----------------------------------------------------------------------------------------------------------------------
 ## Installtion and Running application.